 Platinum's supply/demand fundamentals are tight.
 In fact, according to some estimates, if platinum mining were to cease today, there would be only about a year's supply available to industry.
 In contrast, above-ground supplies of gold would last nearly a quarter of a century.

 More than 50% of annual platinum production is used in the automotive industry.
 Platinum is a primary element in auto catalysts that control vehicle exhaust emissions of hydro-carbons, carbon monoxide, oxides of nitrogen and particulates.
 Auto catalysts convert most of these emissions into less-harmful carbon dioxide, nitrogen and water vapor.
-As developing countries such as China and India introduce new environmental legislation to combat air pollution, the demand for auto catalysts—and extremely limited supplies of platinum—is sure to increase.
+If developing countries such as China and India introduce new environmental legislation to combat air pollution, the demand for auto catalysts may increase, and could in turn increase demand for platinum.